FAN RULES PDF

 be used, with the exception of pork trailers and biodegradable soft baits.
 Only

 ONE fishing rod per contestant may be used at a time.
-Trolling (defined as
+The captain cannot hand

-be hooked inside the mouth and immediately shown to your coach for
+while sight-fishing must be hooked inside the mouth and immediately shown to

 anywhere on tournament waters that is available to the public and accessible by